-Rachel has represented companies and their officers, directors and employees in complex commercial disputes, securities litigation, class actions, IP litigation, employment disputes, and consumer finance litigation, and in internal corporate investigation and investigations by agencies such as the U.S. Securities and Exchange Commission, Department of Justice, Financial Industry Regulatory Authority, Australian Securities and Investments Commission, and U.K. Financial Conduct Authority.
-These investigations have involved a broad range of allegations, including accounting fraud, securities fraud, insider trading, data breach, lender misconduct, and failure to comply with licensing, reporting, books and records or other regulatory requirements.
-Her clients have spanned several industries, including financial services, healthcare and life sciences, technology, manufacturing and energy.
+Rachel has represented companies and their officers, directors and employees in complex commercial disputes, securities litigation, class actions, IP litigation, employment disputes, and consumer finance litigation, and in internal corporate investigation and investigations by agencies such as the U.S. Securities and Exchange Commission, Department of Justice, Financial Industry Regulatory Authority, Australian Securities and Investments Commission, Australian Competition and Consumer Commission, Environmental Protection Authority, and U.K. Financial Conduct Authority.
+These investigations have involved a broad range of allegations, including accounting fraud, securities fraud, insider trading, data breach, lender misconduct, consumer fraud, environmental violations, internal control deficiencies, and failure to comply with licensing, reporting, books and records or other regulatory requirements.
+Her clients have spanned many industries, including financial services, health care, technology, consumer products, manufacturing and energy.

 Prior to joining K&L Gates, Rachel was a securities enforcement and litigation partner in the Washington, D.C. office of a midsize law firm at which she founded the e-discovery team and initiated a strategy that substantially expanded the firm’s Maryland consumer finance litigation practice.
 Her practice focused on representing clients in civil litigation, government investigations and regulatory examinations, conducting internal investigations, and counseling clients on information governance and e-discovery issues.

-- “Outside Counsel Views on Managing E-Discovery in Complex Litigation”, Panelist, Global IP Confex, February 28, 2018
+- “Outside Counsel Views on Managing E-Discovery in Complex Litigation," Panelist, Global IP Confex, 28 February 2018

-- “Leveraging Ringtail Analytics for Early and Ongoing Data Assessment”, Presenter, Ringtail Advance Conference, October 2, 2017
+- “Leveraging Ringtail Analytics for Early and Ongoing Data Assessment," Presenter, Ringtail Advance Conference, 2 October 2017

-- “Data Preservation & Litigation Readiness in the Energy Sector”, Panelist, Bloomberg BNA Webinar, May 23, 2017
+- “Data Preservation & Litigation Readiness in the Energy Sector," Panelist, Bloomberg BNA Webinar, 23 May 2017

-- “Learning from Europe: Big Data and Privacy in Energy in the U.S. and Abroad, Presenter, K&L Gates Women in Power CLE, Navigating Changes in Energy Attitudes Coast to Coast, May 9, 2017
+- “Learning from Europe: Big Data and Privacy in Energy in the U.S. and Abroad," Presenter, K&L Gates Women in Power CLE, Navigating Changes in Energy Attitudes Coast to Coast, 9 May 2017

-- “e-Discovery 201,”, Presenter, King County Bar Association and K&L Gates CLE, Discovering e-Discovery, March 16, 2017
+- “e-Discovery 201,” Presenter, King County Bar Association and K&L Gates CLE, Discovering e-Discovery,16 March 2017

-- “What Corporate Counsel Must Know About Cybersecurity,” Panelist, Carnegie Mellon University and K&L Gates CLE, Cracking the Code: Cybersecurity for Tomorrow, November 10, 2016
+- “What Corporate Counsel Must Know About Cybersecurity,” Panelist, Carnegie Mellon University and K&L Gates CLE, Cracking the Code: Cybersecurity for Tomorrow, 10 November 2016

-- “Ethical Aspects of E-Discovery: Competence, Confidentiality and Cooperation Keeping Ethical in a Technical World,” Washington State Bar Association CLE, Keeping Ethical in a Changing World, October 19, 2016
+- “Ethical Aspects of E-Discovery: Competence, Confidentiality and Cooperation Keeping Ethical in a Technical World,” Washington State Bar Association CLE, Keeping Ethical in a Changing World, 19 October 2016

-- “Federal Rule Changes Affect e-Discovery – Are You Ready This Time?,” K&L Gates CLE, December 1, 2015
+- “Federal Rule Changes Affect e-Discovery – Are You Ready This Time?,” K&L Gates CLE, 1 December 2015

 - “It's Electrifying!
-An Overview of Important Issues & Hot Topics in e-Discovery,” Co-Chair and Speaker, King County Bar Association and K&L Gates CLE, November 13, 2015
+An Overview of Important Issues & Hot Topics in e-Discovery,” Co-Chair and Speaker, King County Bar Association and K&L Gates CLE, 13 November 2015

-- “Federal Rule Changes Affecting e-Discovery Are Almost Here – Are You Ready This Time?,” K&L Gates CLEs, October 20, 2015 and October 22, 2015
+- “Federal Rule Changes Affecting e-Discovery Are Almost Here – Are You Ready This Time?,” K&L Gates CLEs, 20 October 2015 and 22 October 2015